 General Adjustments.
 With respect to the first assessment following a county-wide reappraisal, Amendment 79 limits any increase in the assessed value of the non-homestead real property to ten percent of the previous year's assessed value.
 For each year thereafter, the assessed value of such property will be increased by an additional ten percent of the assessed value for the year preceding the first assessment following reappraisal, but shall not exceed the assessed value determined by reappraisal.
-If the property is taxpayer's homestead, any increase in the assessed value.
+If the property is taxpayer's homestead, any increase in the assessed value following reappraisal is limited to five percent of the previous year's assessed value.
 For each year thereafter, the assessed value of such property will increase by an additional five percent of the assessed value for the year prior to the first assessment following reappraisal (not to exceed the value determined by reappraisal).